 The BC SRC welcomes the participation of all children and their families, and seeks to provide an accessible and fully inclusive program.

-The BC SRC is sponsored by the British Columbia Library Association and public libraries throughout British Columbia, with generous support from the Province of British Columbia, through Libraries Branch, Ministry of Education, and the RBC Foundation.
+The BC SRC is sponsored by the British Columbia Library Association and public libraries throughout British Columbia, with generous support from the Province of British Columbia, through Libraries Branch, Ministry of Education.
 Additional support is received from Public Library InterLINK and BC Libraries Co-op.

-Please consider sending thank-you notes to your local RBC branch, the Minister of Education, and your library board, letting them know their support is greatly appreciated.
+Please consider sending thank-you notes to the Minister of Education, and your library board, letting them know their support is greatly appreciated.
 Recognize the sponsors in your SRC promotional materials and advertisements — it is with the support of these institutions that public libraries throughout the province are able to provide this unique program to more than 155,000 children in over 200 BC communities.